GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 # Document Processing and Understanding
-This repository is the source code for the Document Processing and Understanding (DPU) solution on Google Cloud.
+This repository contains the source code to implement the Enterprise Knowledge Solution (EKS) on Google Cloud Platform (GCP).
 The solution is composed of modular components that collectively enable the creation of end-to-end workflow for document processing, management and analysis:

 * **Document Ingestion:** Upload and import a variety of document types.
 * **Document Processing:** Validate, extract information, and transform document content.